msitni1337/msitni1337/README.md

 - **DirCrypt**
   Secure directory encryption tool designed for simplicity and speed, leveraging C++ for maximum performance.

+- **MiniRT**
+  Written entirely in c the project implements complex mathematical equations and modern rendering techniques to provide a Mini raytracer.

 ---

 ### 🌐 Connect with Me